mdfaris92/MockBLESDK-/README.md

 How to Integrate -

-1) Get the aar file and Integarte it to your project.
+1) Get the aar file and Integarte it to your project. ( Download from the Project - MockSDK-debug.aar )
 2) Gradle Implementation was already added as a sample Application
-3) Add (@InternalCoroutinesApi) annotation in the top of the class you are implementing this library
+3) Add (@InternalCoroutinesApi) annotation in the top of the class where you are implementing this library

 Sample Code :